worstcase/gumshoe/docs/probe/properties-datagram-io.md

     gumshoe.datagram-io.filter...
 See common filter properties [here](filter-properties.md)

-Collected data samples are written to:
+Collected data reports are written to:

-    gumshoe.datagram-io.output=none   Do not write samples (ie, when your program is adding its own explicit Listener to receive samples) gumshoe.datagram-io.output=stdout Write to System.out (the default)
+    gumshoe.datagram-io.output=none   Do not write reports (ie, when your program is adding its own explicit Listener to receive reports) gumshoe.datagram-io.output=stdout Write to System.out (the default)
     gumshoe.datagram-io.output=file:/some/path    Write to a text file.